 RISK TITLE AND DESCRIPTION RISK ASSESSMENT EXISTING CONTROLS CONTROLS ASSESSMENT NEW TREATMENTS AND WHO IS RESPONSIBLE?
 BY WHEN?
 Provide a risk title and short description.
 Describe the causes of the child safety risk.
 Describe the consequences for children if the child safety risk happens Describe the existing child safety and wellbeing controls you have in place to mitigate the child safety risk Sample content is provided below Taken together, are the controls adequate to reduce the risk and harms to a tolerable level?
 If controls need to be strengthened, describe any new controls you will implement to mitigate the child safety risk and who is responsible for the new treatments?
-When will this be done? knowledge, skills and awareness to keep children and students safe through ongoing education and training Risk type: Organisational Volunteers are not required to undertake child safety training that is appropriate to the nature of their role Training does not cover all necessary topics Training is poorly facilitated Also refer to Child Safe Standard 6 risks above Insufficient understanding about the school's child safety and wellbeing policies, practices, and obligations results in increased risk that they will not be appropriately implemented by staff and volunteers and an increased risk to students of child abuse occurring and of continuing to occur undetected.
+When will this be done? awareness to keep children and students safe through ongoing education and training Risk type: Organisational Volunteers are not required to undertake child safety training that is appropriate to the nature of their role Training does not cover all necessary topics Training is poorly facilitated Also refer to Child Safe Standard 6 risks above Insufficient understanding about the school's child safety and wellbeing policies, practices, and obligations results in increased risk that they will not be appropriately implemented by staff and volunteers and an increased risk to students of child abuse occurring and of continuing to occur undetected.
 Physical and psychological harm as a result of child abuse Annual child safety training on the child safe standards provide child safety training to staff engaged in child-connected work every year.
-This training should include: the Child Safety and Wellbeing Policy and the Child Safety Code of Conduct the procedures for responding to complaints and concerns about child abuse guidance on recognising indicators of child harm, including harm caused by other children and students guidance on responding effectively to issues of child safety and wellbeing and supporting colleagues who disclose harm guidance on how to build culturally safe environments for children and students guidance on their information sharing and recordkeeping obligations guidance on on bow to identify and mitigate child safety and wellbeing risks in the school environment without compromising a child or student's right to privacy, access to information, social connections and learning opportunities.
-Support staff and volunteers to implement the Child Safety and Wellbeing Policy and the Child Safety and Wellbeing policies apply to their role and responsibilities.
+This training should include: the Child Safety and Wellbeing Policy and the Child Safety Code of Conduct the procedures for responding to complaints and concerns about child abuse guidance on recognising indicators of child harm, including harm caused by other children and students guidance on responding effectively to issues of child safety and wellbeing and supporting colleagues who disclose harm guidance on how to build culturally safe environments for children and students guidance on their information sharing and recordkeeping obligations guidance on how to identify and mitigate child safety and wellbeing risks in the school environment without compromising a child or student's right to privacy, access to information, social connections and learning opportunities.
+Support staff and volunteers to implement the Child Safety and Wellbeing Policy and the Child Safety and Wellbeing Policy and the Child Safety and Wellbeing policy and the Child Safety Code of Conduct where these policies apply to their role and responsibilities.
 Provide appropriate training and guidance to the members of the governing body every year.
-This training should include: individual and collective obligations and responsibilities for implementing the Child Safety and wellbeing risks in the school Provide training and information to volunteers engaged in child-connected work that is appropriate to their role that will equip them with the knowledge, skills and awareness to keep children safe.
-Record keeping maintained Ongoing training delivered to staff in: CSS Mandatory Reporting Reportable Conduct
+This training should include: individual and collective obligations and responsibilities for implementing the Child Safe Standards and managing the risk of child abuse child safety and wellbeing risks in the school Provide training and information to volunteers engaged in child-connected work that is appropriate to their role that will equip them with the knowledge, skills and awareness to keep children safe.
+Record keeping maintained<!--